Jerome H. Holland: Delaware State College presidency

-In early 1953, Hollands met newly elected Delaware Gov. J. Caleb Boggs.
-After a couple of meetings between the two, Gov. Boggs convinced the Board of Trustees of Delaware State College to fill schools leadership vacancy by appointing Holland to be the sixth president in the then-62-year history of the institution.
+In early 1953, Holland met newly elected Delaware Gov. J. Caleb Boggs.
+After a couple of meetings between the two, Gov. Boggs convinced the Board of Trustees of Delaware State College to fill the school's leadership vacancy by appointing Holland to be the sixth president in the then-62-year history of the institution.
 In assuming the presidency of the DSC on July 1, 1953, Holland took over the leadership of a school that was at the lowest point in its history.
 The historically black college had lost its accreditation as a four-year institution of higher education in 1949.
 In the subsequent years, some state officials were calling for the closure of DSC, while other advocated that it be converted to a junior college for Blacks.

 Under President Holland's leadership, significant improvements were made to the operation of the DSC Business Office.
 Dr. Holland then persuaded the Delaware General Assembly (DSC) to appropriate $2.45 million to the college, which resulted in the construction of five new buildings, some faculty housing units, as well as other building additions and renovations.
 He oversaw the reorganization of the school's administrative structure and athletics programs, and the streamlining of its academic departments.
 The college's first-ever general education program was established during his tenure, and there was a significant increase volume of books and the usage of the campus library.

 President Holland persuaded the Delaware General Assembly to pass legislation that increased the DSC Board of Trustees from six to 11 members, with five members appointed by the board.
 It was also during his tenure that the DSU integrated for the first time by the hiring of its first white faculty members and the enrollment of its first white students.

 Most importantly, the predominant achievement of President Holland's seven-year tenure was 1957 reaccreditation of Delaware State College by the Middle States Association of Colleges and Schools (the accrediting body for the Mid-Atlantic region).

-Dr. Holland is also credited with greatly strengthening what previously had been a dormant relationship between the college and its alumni through the establishment of a Office of Alumni Affairs.
+Dr. Holland is also credited with greatly strengthening what previously had been a dormant relationship between the college and its alumni through the establishment of an Office of Alumni Affairs.
 Under Dr. Holland's leadership, the college also began attracting new philanthropic funding support.

 In March 1960, Dr. Holland announced his resignation from Delaware State College to accept a new appointment—the presidency of then-Hampton Institute (now University).

 In 2018, Delaware State University erected and dedicated the Dr. Jerome H. Holland Memorial Statue on the front of the campus near the main entrance.
 The statue was created by Brad Vanneman, a sculptor artist from Wilmington, Del.